 The Association of Monterey Bay Area Governments (AMBAG) is a voluntary association of 18 cities and three counties in California's Central Coast region, encompassing 5,159 square miles and a population of 774,729.
-The continues to be a strong desire for AMBAG members along with concern for the area's economy and growth.
+The Association was formed in 1968 by an agreement between the cities and counties to serve as a forum for discussing and making recommendations on issues of regional significance.
+Preservation of the area's natural assets continues to be a strong desire for AMBAG members along with concern for the area's economy and growth.